learn-co-curriculum/react-ts-information-flow-code-along/README.md

 );
 ```

-Now let's actually use that props data in the `Child` component:
+Now let's actually use that props data in the `Child` component.
+We can replace
+the hard coded `backgroundColor` to use the `color` prop:

 ```jsx
 function Child({ onChangeColor, color }) {